aleccool213/blog/src/pages/2017-12-21-mac-stack/index.md

     </tr>
 </table>

-In lieu of this, many people are unaware of some nifty Mac applications which will make your productively skyrocket.
-I thought to put a collection of my top-rated apps which follow a loose criteria:
+In light of this, many people are unaware of some nifty Mac applications which will make your productively skyrocket.
+I thought to put together a collection of my top-rated apps which follow a loose criteria:

 * must look amazing
 * ‎must have great keyboard shortcuts